omeka/classic-enduser/docs/index.md

----
-title: Omeka Classic User Manual
+# Omeka Classic User Manual
----

 This user manual is for the current version of Omeka Classic.

 **Getting Started**